 The form attesting activities rules was established by Decision 2009/959/EU and amending Decision 2007/230/EC.
-This form comes only in addition to the tachograph records and should reflect activities that could not be recorded via a tachograph due to technical reasons, such as failure or otherwise.
+This form comes only in addition to the tachograph records.
+It should reflect activities, which could not be recorded via the tachograph VU due to technical reasons, such as failure or otherwise.

 Below is the EU Approved Attestation Form and a Sample Letter of Attestation which is available for download and may be modified to suit requirements.